delucks/pbnj/README.md

 Yeah I know it's weird.
 Initially I just called this "bot", but as it grew it requried a name, so I called it "peanut-butter-jelly bot" as it should be as easy to create an IRC bot with this library as it is to create a PB&J sammich.
-Inspired by the terseness of the IRC protocol, I shortened it to "pbjbt".
+Inspired by the terseness of the IRC protocol, I shortened it to "pbjbt", then changed it to "pbnj" for readability or something.